yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_gateway.md

 5. Enter the administrator user name and password.
 This is the administrator user name and password you entered during installation.

 {{< alert title="Note" color="primary" >}}You can encrypt all sensitive API Gateway configuration data with an encryption passphrase.
 For example, you can specify this passphrase in your gateway configuration file, or on the command line when the gateway is starting up.
-For more details, see the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/). {{< /alert >}}
+For more details, see [Configure an encryption passphrase](/docs/apim_administration/apigtw_admin/general_passphrase/). {{< /alert >}}

 ### Start as a service

 You can also run the gateway instances and Node Managers as services.
-For more information, see [Set up services](/docs/apim_installation/apigtw_install/post_overview).
+For more information, see [Set up services](/docs/apim_installation/apigtw_install/post_overview/#set-up-services).